-- fixed compensation; - variable compensation subject to demanding performance criteria, adapted to the Company's strategy; - the award of performance shares aligned with operational, stock market and environmental performance; - benefits in kind; - a severance payment in the event of termination of duties.
+- to demanding performance criteria, adapted to the Company's strategy; - performance; - benefits in kind; - a severance payment in the event of termination of duties.

 For 2023, the Chief Executive Officer received a performance share award subject to a three-year vesting period and a two-year retention period.
 He did not receive any exceptional compensation.